About + List of Pages © 2022

 British Labour Party which - after its inception in 1900 as an ad hoc political

-movement - was formally constituted as a parliamentary political party in 1918.
+movement - was formally constituted as a UK parliamentary political party in 1918.

 The Labourcounts website was first developed by activists twenty years ago as part of a suite of websites supporting the Labour party's then embryonic entry into the Internet, before social media, and before there was any great impetus of interest for on-line activism.